 Bucks County License Suspension Appeal Lawyer

 Filing an appeal of your suspension is a complicated and very technical process.
 In many cases, your suspension may be a result of a conviction of a motor vehicle offense, such as Reckless Driving.
-PennDot Suspension Appeals are done in multiple steps which usually involve filing two separate appeals: (1) an appeal of your suspension in civil court and (2) an appeal of the violation that led to your suspension in criminal court.
+PennDOT Suspension Appeals entail a multi-step process which usually involves filing two separate appeals: (1) an appeal of your suspension in civil court and (2) an appeal of the violation that led to your suspension in criminal court.
 As a result, Suspension Appeals require multiple court appearances and a technical understanding of the procedure.
 For these reasons, it is not recommended you undertake this task without the assistance of an experienced attorney.

 How the Process Works